Consulta OnLine (periodico online)

 instance Court and the Court of Appeal of Turin have failed to give ground to

-the above mentioned constitutional principles in order
+the above mentioned constitutional principles in order to decide the cases.

 In this framework, the